SML0127/search-engine-worker/README.md

 ## How to support
 - Provide all services through GUI.
    - git repository link: https://github.com/SML0127/pse-extension
+- Easyly create workflow for crawling (no code, script).
-- For crawling in distributed environment, we used Breadth-First-Search Crawling Model and Redis & RQ as a Message Broker.
+- For crawling in distributed environment, we chose Breadth-First-Search Crawling Model and Redis & RQ as a Message Broker.
-- For Breadth-First-Search Crawling Model, we create several operators for crawling.
+- For Breadth-First-Search Crawling Model, we created several operators for crawling.
+-
 - [Docker](https://www.docker.com/) image for our ubuntu environment
    - git repository link for Master: https://github.com/SML0127/pse-master-Dockerfile
    - git repository link for Worker: https://github.com/SML0127/pse-worker-Dockerfile